cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![simple vm ordered](../../common/img/simple-vm-ordered.png)

-    ***Note:*** Since we are using nested virtualization to run these labs, performance will be slow and it can take several minutes to complete the request (20-30 minutes).
+    :heavy_check_mark: ***NOTE*** Since we are using nested virtualization to run these labs, performance will be slow and it can take several minutes to complete the request (20-30 minutes).

 ### Verify the order